carloshad/hello-world/GitHub Flavored Markdown.md

 GitHub supports emoji! :sparkles: :camel: :boom:

-To see a list of every image we support, check out the Emoji Cheat Sheet.
+To see a list of every image we support, check out the Emoji Cheat Sheet: http://www.emoji-cheat-sheet.com

+#### Paragraphs and line breaks

+You can create a new paragraph by leaving a blank line between lines of text.

+#### Ignoring Markdown formatting

+You can tell GitHub to ignore (or escape) Markdown formatting by using \ before the Markdown character.

+Let's rename \*our-new-project\* to \*our-old-project\*.